-Continuing Care Facility: This type of facility may consist of 3 types of care, or any 1 or 2 types:
+Continuing Care Facility: This type of facility may consist of 3 types of care or any 1 or 2 types:

-- a.
-Independant Living: a facility which provides self-sufficient living which may be affiliated with or located near health care facilities. - b.
-Adult Assisted Living: a facility for people who cannot live independently and who need assistance with daily chores and housekeeping. - c.
-Nursing Home: a facility for individuals who require specialized nursing care on a regular basis but who do not need to be hospitalized.
+- A. Independent Living: A facility providing self-sufficient living and that may be affiliated with or located near health care facilities; - B. Adult Assisted Living: A facility for people who cannot live independently and who need assistance with daily chores and housekeeping; and/or - C. Nursing Home: A facility for individuals who require specialized nursing care on a regular basis but who do not need to be hospitalized.